EisOokami/InteractiveMapTrip/README.md

 ## Technologies

 -   **React**: JavaScript library for building user interfaces.
 -   **Vite**: Next-generation front-end tooling.
 It's fast, opinionated, and feature-rich.
 Vite serves your code via native ES module imports during development and bundles it with Rollup for production.
 -   **Leaflet**: Open-source JavaScript library for mobile-friendly interactive maps.
 -   **React-Leaflet**: React components for Leaflet maps.
 -   **SCSS**: CSS preprocessor for easier and more efficient styling.
 -   **Icons**: Various icons from React Icons library.
 -   **TailwindCSS**: Streamlines web development by providing a set of pre-designed utility classes
+-   **Framer Motion**: A powerful animation library for React, offering a simple yet flexible API to create smooth and complex animations.
+-   **Leaflet Routing Machine**: A routing control for Leaflet that enables easy integration of route planning and navigation functionality into Leaflet maps.

 ## Contributing